Back

 App for the second wave of coronavirus

 Most of the competitors lacked breathing courses.
-Moreover, the content in our app was original, some exercises were unique — for example, the ‘breath pendulum’.
+Moreover, the content in our app was original, and some exercises were unique — for example, the ‘breath pendulum’.
 The original content really motivated the client to develop the app.

 The project budget was $30,000 funded from the client’s personal savings.